 Vast salt flats create a cracked mosaic across the desert floor providing mesmerizing photographic opportunities.
 Badwater, 17 miles south of the resort, is the lowest spot in the Western Hemisphere at 282 feet below sea level.

 From Dante's viewpoint, more than 5,000 feet up in the Black Mountains, you can see across most of 110-mile-long Death Valley.
-About an hour from the Inn at Furnace Creek, the vista provides a unique overview of the sites you might choose to explore more closely.
+About an hour from the Inn, the vista provides a unique overview of the sites you might choose to explore more closely.

-Built in 1927, the historic 66-room lodge sits aside a mineral stream that meanders across the property and warms the swimming pool to a comfy 85°F.
+Built in 1927, the historic 66-room Inn sits aside a mineral stream that meanders across the property and warms the swimming pool to a comfy 85°F.

 This scenic pathway on the Oasis at Death Valley property provides shaded cover for hikers, bikers and those who enjoy a horse-drawn wagon ride.